Why sonic is superior

 Click ►here to read more about non-contact cleaning.

 Periodontist Dr Tamara Volinska has, until recently, only had confidence in a manual toothbrush.
-That was until she was convinced by the power of the Sonic Generation 8 Winner®.
+That was until she was convinced by the power of an edel+white sonic toothbrush.

-She conducted a clinical trial to demonstrate the efficacy of a manual toothbrush versus the SG8 and was astonished by the difference.
+She conducted a clinical trial to demonstrate the efficacy of a manual toothbrush versus an edelwhite sonic and was astonished by the difference.
 That's why she now says "I thoroughly recommend a sonic toothbrush to absolutely everyone".

 Clean the entire interdental region in just one step